Get the Facts on Ebola in 20 Minutes!

 All EMS Organizations are required to have a DC licensed physician to fill the role of Medical Director.
 The Medical Director is responsible for the EMS providers in the organization and the care they provide to their patients.
 The Medical Director sets the direction for the agency, and the skills and procedures the providers can perform.
 He or she is responsible for the oversight of these providers, to make sure they are performing according to their protocols.
 The role of the Medical Director in EMS is one of high responsibility.
 They are leaders, educators, mentors and more.

 The role of EMS Medical Director can appear overwhelming.
-The following materials are designed to help any Medical Director in their EMS role.
-They are provided by the National Association of EMS Physicians (NAEMSP).
+The National Association of EMS Physicians (NAEMSP) has made materials available to help any Medical Director in their EMS role.